Skip to content

 Docs

-igir uses MkDocs to turn Markdown files into a documentation website.
+Igir uses MkDocs to turn Markdown files into a documentation website.

 Appropriate updates must be made to all relevant documentation pages if functionality is added, removed, or changed.